Why Researchers Should Show Interest in Pinterest

 - Simplicity is Important.
 Often, research today can be very complicated and involved.
 We ask LOTS of questions, use elaborate scales and frequently put consumers through the wringer when it comes to research activities.
 Pinterest reminds us that we can accomplish a lot by stripping things down to the bare essentials.

 - Engagement is King.
 With so many social platforms vying for our attention, Pinterest has quickly distinguished itself through its emotive capacity.
 Plus, its degree of instant gratification makes Pinterest rather addicting.
-As we think about bolstering engagement with research community members, keeping these elements in mind can help us create a more invested audience.
+As we think about bolstering engagement with insight community members, keeping these elements in mind can help us create a more invested audience.

 Moving into the future, there are a number of ways the Pinterest experience could merge with marketing research.
 Pinterest is currently working on developing an API (Application Programming Interface) that will allow it to more easily integrate into other platforms.
 With this could come a wealth of unique insights about consumers’ tastes and preferences.